 Christopher Bleakley LLB (Hons)

 Christopher graduated in law in 1998 from Manchester Metropolitan University.
-After 12 months’ volunteering for the Citizens Advice Bureau, Christopher moved to Prague where for the last six years he has been a support lawyer for a major Czech-origin law firm.
+After 12 months’ volunteering for the Citizens Advice Bureau, Christopher moved to Prague where he has been a support lawyer for a major Czech-origin law firm.
 Christopher is also a legal advisor to a not-for-profit Czech cultural exchange program and assists a Czech translation company with translations of legal documents from Czech to English.
 He has also lectured on elements of English law at the Charles University in Prague.

 John Pollitt is a Partner at Pearson Legal, on their specialist Medical Negligence team.
 He has been practicing clinical negligence law since 1990 and is a tireless campaigner for the rights of patients and the individual, fighting hard to bring in millions of pounds worth of compensation for those who need it most.